 3. Professional indemnity insurance

-If you’re delivering a professional service – from photography to accountancy and every kind of service in-between – then it makes good business sense to get professional indemnity insurance.
-Again, this kind of insurance protects you against legal action but in this case it protects you from claims arising out of your work and the service you provide.
+If you offer advice or a professional service then you may wish to consider taking out professional indemnity insurance.
+Again, this kind of insurance protects you against legal action but in this case it protects you from claims from your customers or clients who suffer a financial loss as a result of your work or the service you provided.

 You can find out more about professional indemnity insurance from constructaquote.com here.